 □ Finding: SFA LWP meets some but not all requirements as stipulated above.
-The SFA did not have a wellness committee made up of various stakeholders from the community.
-There was no annual notification to the public about the ability to participate on the committee.
+The SFA did not have a wellness committee made of various stakeholders that were invited to participate.
+There was no notification to the public about the ability to participate on the committee.